 If your group is collecting both food, toiletry and hygiene items, please DO NOT place toiletry and cleaning items in the same box or bag with food items.
 Many times food collected is unusable because shampoo or dish detergent has leaked all over boxed food items.
 Please keep all toiletry and cleaning items separate from food items!

 The absolute best boxes to use to pack food drive items into are paper ream boxes.
 They hold about 40 cans (20 cans each layer) and are not too heavy to pick up when fully loaded.
-If you pack them right, don’t overload them and put their lids on, then you can stack them very easily.
-They pack into trucks or mini-vans very easily that way and no one hurts their backs in the process!!
+A properly packed box has a lid on it and is not overloaded, allowing them to be stacked easily.
+With this method, vehicles can be packed neatly and no one hurts their backs!
 We can provide these boxes for you to use.

 Step 5.
 Schedule a delivery time

 When you contact the pantry, be sure to let them know when the food drive will be complete and set up a time and date for delivery of the food items.
 At this time, the Tri-City Food Pantry does not have a van or truck to pick up donations, so transport of the donated items will need to be arranged by the organizers of the food drive.

 Running a food drive can be highly rewarding, so please contact us and let us help you with fliers and boxes.